fxm90/dev-notes/README.md

 ## #02 - Most readable way to check whether an array contains a value (`isAny(of:)`)
-✨ A small extension to check whether a value is part of e.g. an array, in a very readable way (by [John Sundell](https://twitter.com/johnsundell/status/943510426586959873))
+✨ A small extension to check whether a value is part of a list of candidates, in a very readable way (by [John Sundell](https://twitter.com/johnsundell/status/943510426586959873))

 ```swift
 extension Equatable {